openjs-foundation/security-collab-space/CVD_Guide/CVD-Step-by-Step-Runbook-and-Guide.md

 - Exploitation is only possible when the target is using antiquated EoL software that should no longer be used due to the absence of modern security protections.

 > [!NOTE]
-> This Runbook makes a binary assumption that a CVD Report is either a security vulnerability or is not a security vulnerability.
+> This runbook makes a binary assumption that a CVD Report is either a security vulnerability or is not a security vulnerability.
 >
 > However, not all valid Reports from security researchers and pen testers are actually security vulnerabilities.
 They may actually be describing the absence of a security feature or functionality that has a security-positive impact for which the target is expected to have compensating controls.